Backed by Aviva, Wealthify is a Robo Adviser and offers stocks and shares ISAs, Junior ISAs, as well as ethical investments

-Welcome to our Wealthify Review, Wealthify is a popular UK based Robo-advisor investment platform who invest in a range of ETF’s in a semi-managed way.
-They’ve used the power of analytics and algorithms to create five different investment options based on consumer’s attitude to risk and have made some solid profits from working in this way.
+Wealthify is a popular UK based Robo-advisor investment platform who invest in a range of ETF’s in a semi-managed way.
+As we show in our Wealthify review, they’ve used the power of analytics and algorithms to create five different investment options based on consumer’s attitude to risk and have made some solid profits from working in this way.

 They currently offer Stocks and Shares ISAs, Junior ISAs, as well as ethical investments and will shortly be launching a SIPP product too.